 Is invest your money in Robinhood shares a smart move?
 Can you keep your funds insured with this company?
 Do you know which method of insurance does Robinhood follow for your funds’ security?

-To know this in details, you need first to understand the process of FDIC Insurance.
+To know this in detail, you need first to understand the process of FDIC Insurance.
 And in this article, you will learn how banks keep their account FDIC insured and why.
 Further, we will give you information about whether Robinhood accounts are FDIC insured or not.

 What Does “FDIC Insured” Mean?